karpathy/micrograd/README.md

 ### Tracing / visualization

-Have a look at the jupyter notebook `trace_graph.ipynb` to also produce graphviz visualizations.
-E.g. this one is of a simple 2D neuron, arrived at by calling `draw_dot` on the code below, and it shows both the data (top number in each node) and the gradient (bottom number in each node).
+For added convenience, the notebook `trace_graph.ipynb` produces graphviz visualizations.
+E.g. this one below is of a simple 2D neuron, arrived at by calling `draw_dot` on the code below, and it shows both the data (left number in each node) and the gradient (right number in each node).

 ```python
 from micrograd import nn